ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex6_eDiscovery_Alert.md

 In this task, you will verify whether a default Microsoft 365 alert is triggered when somebody in your tenant creates an eDiscovery case or exports data from an existing case.
 Holly Dickson is a part of the Tenant Admins in your tenant and will be one of the recipients of this alert.

+1. At the end of the prior task, you were logged into the LON-CL2 client.
+Switch back to the LON-CL1 VM.

-1. You should still be logged into the Client 1 VM (LON-CL1) as **lon-cl1\admin,** and you should still be logged into Microsoft 365 as **Holly Dickson**.
+2. You should still be logged into the Client 1 VM (LON-CL1) as the **Admin,** and you should still be logged into Microsoft 365 as **Holly Dickson**.

-2. In your **Microsoft Edge** browser, select the **Microsoft 365 Security &amp; Compliance Center** tab.
+3. In your **Microsoft Edge** browser, select the **Microsoft 365 Security &amp; Compliance Center** tab.

-3. In the **Microsoft 365 Security &amp; Compliance Center**, in the left-hand navigation pane, select **Alerts** and then select **Alert policies**.
+4. In the **Microsoft 365 Security &amp; Compliance Center**, in the left-hand navigation pane, select **Alerts** and then select **Alert policies**.

-4. Search for the Alert policy with the name **eDiscovery search started or exported** and then select it.
+5. Search for the Alert policy with the name **eDiscovery search started or exported** and then select it.

-5. In the right-side pane you can now see the settings of this default alert.
+6. In the right-side pane you can now see the settings of this default alert.
 You should then verify the settings are configured as following:

 	- Conditions: **Activity is eDiscoverySearchStartedOrExported**